 Polo: the do’s and don’ts

-To help you differentiate your chukkas from your handicaps or from making a terrible faux pas, we spoke with Ebe Sievwright, Manager and Head Coach at Guards Polo Academy, to create a helpful guide in time for the start of British Polo Season.
+To help you differentiate your chukkas from your handicaps and get the most enjoyment out of this incredible sport, we spoke with Ebe Sievwright, Manager and Head Coach at Guards Polo Academy, to create a helpful guide in time for the start of British Polo Season.

 Before the game